Hitendra007/Backend/readme.md

 ## Learning Focus
 MegaBackend was developed with the primary goal of gaining hands-on experience in building a production-grade backend application.
 The project encompassed various aspects of backend development, including user authentication, data management, security practices, and integrating external services.
 The application follows best practices and emphasizes creating a scalable and maintainable backend infrastructure.

-Feel free to expand on each section based on more details about your project!
 ```

-You can use this as a starting point and modify it based on additional details or features you'd like to highlight.